giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

     ...
 ```

 Notice that we call `super`'s implementation of the hook.
 This ultimately ends up attempting to repost the offer residual (cf. the documentation of [Post trade hooks for MangroveOffer](../background/offer-maker/mangrove-offer.md#post-trade-hooks) and the reference for [Customizing `makerPosthook`](../technical-references/main-hooks.md#customizing-makerposthook)).
-The `repost_status` tells us whether the offer had a residual (in case of a %%maker partial fill|maker-partial-fill%).
+The return value captured in `repost_status` tells us whether the offer had a residual (in case of a %%maker partial fill|maker-partial-fill%).

 Because both offers should always %%give|gives%% the same volume, we have two cases to handle - either